 If you want to be a part of the program, a lot of breaking news today.

-I mean, actually a ton of it, uh, not the least of which is Bill Cosby guilty on all three charges as it relates to this trial that went on, three counts of aggravated indecent assault, and if they were served consecutively, he could face up to 30 years in jail.
+I mean, actually, a ton of it, not the least of which is Bill Cosby guilty on all three charges as it relates to this trial that went on, three counts of aggravated, indecent assault.

-Uh we're waiting for information as to when the sentencing might be coming down on that.
+We're waiting for information as to when the sentencing might be coming down on that.

-Uh I will give credit.
+I will give credit.

-I I know I've been hard on Anderson Cooper when he did that ridiculous interview, interviews with Stormy and Kara McDougall.
+I know I've been hard on Anderson Cooper when he did that ridiculous interview, interviews with Stormy and Karen McDougall, but I do think he asked some pretty pertinent questions last night.

 That's going to be interesting to watch.

-Uh we'll have all the details of this.
+We'll have all the details of this.

-He was up in Congress testifying earlier today, and he said the ongoing probe into the president needs to conclude in order to let him focus on North Korea, the U.S. Mexico border, and other world negotiations.
+He was up in Congress testifying earlier today, and he said the ongoing probe into the president needs to conclude in order to let him focus on North Korea, the U.S.-Mexico border, and other world negotiations.

-Finally, Jeff Sessions may be speaking up, also addressed the issue that there is a possibility of the appointment of a second special counsel, and uh we'll get into that in just a second.
+Finally, Jeff Sessions may be speaking up, also addressed the issue that there is a possibility of the appointment of a second special counsel, and we'll get into that in just a second.

-Also, after meeting with Robert Muller, this is in the Daily Mail in the Washington Post, uh, Brudy Giuliani, who just joined the president's legal team a week ago, uh, literally said that he called the investigation a disgrace.
+Brudy Giuliani, who just joined the president's legal team a week ago, literally said that he called the investigation a disgrace.

 This isn't the first person in the world who thinks he's guilty of collusion with the Russians.